embeddedinn/embeddedinn.github.io/_posts/2024-02-14-Device-Tree-on-metal.md

 A Device tree is a hierarchical data structure often used to describe the hardware components and their configuration in a system.
 A device tree source (DTS) is a human-readable representation of the tree.
 The device tree compiler (DTC) is used to convert the DTS to a binary device tree blob (DTB) that can be used by software like a bootloader or the kernel.

 Device tree bindings are similar to a schema in XML.
 It describes the properties and nodes used to describe a hardware component.
 The bindings are used to validate the device tree source and to generate documentation.

+Device tree overlays (`dtbo`) are used to modify the device tree at runtime.
+This is useful for adding or removing hardware components from the device tree without modifying the device tree source.
+For example, when a beaglebone cape is added to the system, the device tree overlay can be used to add the cape to the device tree without modifying the device tree source.

 Systems like Zephyr primarily convert device tree sources and bindings to produce a generated C header.
 However, in some systems, like an embedded system running Linux, the DTB is stored in a known location and is loaded into the kernel by the bootloader.